go-aah/docs/error-handling.md

 }
 ```
 <br>

+#### aah errors

-For framework generated errors, field `Reason` would be from these errors -
+For framework generated errors, field `Reason` holds an appropriate text from any one of these common errors.

 ```go
 var (
 	ErrPanicRecovery              = errors.New("aah: panic recovery")